 Right across the road there’s even a lovely dock jutting into the blue/green water of the surprisingly long and clear Lake Peten Itza, perfect for a cooling swim.

 A slightly splurgier accommodation option in El Remate is Palomino Ranch Hotel (400Q doubles, or about US$50).
-The place has a dude-ranch-meets-hacienda vibe and a swimming pool with a horsehead tiled into the bottom.
-There’s also a stable full of real horses–appaloosas, quarter horses, palominos and even a cremello stallion–a horse that’s pure white with blue eyes and whose genes guarantee to produce a palomino (beige coat with white mane and tail) foal when bred with a chestnut mare.
+The place has a dude-ranch-meets-hacienda vibe and a swimming pool with a horse head tiled mosaic in the bottom.
+There’s also a stable full of real horses–appaloosas, quarter horses, palominos, and even a cremello stallion which is a horse that’s pure white with blue eyes and whose genes guarantee to produce a palomino (beige coat with white mane and tail) foal when bred with a chestnut mare.
 It’s genetic magic.

 Palomino Ranch owner Arturo Iriarte has been passionate about horses since he worked on his dad’s ranch as a child.
 Looking at him at the ranch you’d never guess he owns an advertising business in Guatemala City.
 Arturo’s well-trained horses (overseen by maestro de caballos Jose) were a pleasure to ride.

 Arturo also owns a chunk of land near his hotel that’s dotted with unearthed Mayan ruins and abuts the neighboring Biotopo Cerro Cauhi which means he has fantastic, essentially private trails as well.
 Riding through these steep, jungly hills (150Q or US$20 for three hours) we got great views out over Lake Peten Itza and ample opportunities to dismount and wander through areas full of the remains of small Mayan settlements, mostly untouched by archaeologists or tourists.